 Data

-A clinical imaging database at Boston Children’s Hospital provided imaging data for 642 examinations that included 30 directional DTI with 5 b0 fields from patients retrospectively assessed as healthy (Levman, et al., 2018)(Levman, 2017).
+A clinical imaging database at Boston Children’s Hospital provided imaging data for 642 examinations that included 30 directional DTI with 5 b0 fields from patients retrospectively assessed as healthy (Levman, et al., 2018).
 This dataset was subject to exclusions based on examinations with a high degree of motion or low quality images, external artifacts (such as metal dental work), samples without a useful T1 structured MRI volume, and unhealthy patients as assessed by BCH.

 Patient Data

-All patients were between the age of 0.7 years and 23.5 years
+All patients were between the age of 0.7 years and 23.5 years shown in Figure 9.

-[TODO Distribution histogram,gender by age]